formfcw/directus-extension-flexible-editor/README.md

 ## Custom Editor Styles

-For overwriting CSS of the editor content, you can add `Custom CSS` to your `Project Settings` inside Directus.
-You can use the `.flexible-editor` class for the editor itself as well as a `.relation-block` class for the relation nodes.
+To override the CSS of the editor content, you can add `Custom CSS` to your `Project Settings` in Directus.
+You can use the `.flexible-editor` & `.flexible-editor-wrapper` classes for the editor itself as well as a `.relation-block` class for the relation nodes.

 ## Rendering in the front-end